riyadali/Angular_TypeScript/README.md

   + Asynchronous template compilation
   + Replacing controllers and $scope with components and directives – a component is a directive with a template
   + Iterative callbacks provided by RxJS.
 RxJS limits state visibility and debugging, but these can be solved with reactive add-ons like ngReact or ngrx.

+_ Key Components

+  + The application shell is the first page you see and it is controlled by an Angular component named AppComponent (in src/app folder).
+You'll find the implementation of the shell AppComponent distributed over three files:

+    + app.component.ts— the component class code, written in TypeScript.
+Sample compnent file follows

+        import { Component } from '@angular/core';

+        @Component({

+            selector: 'app-root',
+            templateUrl: './app.component.html',
+            styleUrls: ['./app.component.css']
+        })

+        export class AppComponent {

+            title = 'Tour of Heroes';
+        }
+    + app.component.html— the component template, written in HTML.
+    + app.component.css— the component's private CSS styles.